 One benefit of digital photography is that you don’t need to worry about capturing one too many images in the field.
-In fact, it’s better to shoot an extra frame or two in order to ensure that you got a sharp and in-focus shot.
+In fact, it’s better to shoot an extra frame or two to ensure that you got a sharp and in-focus shot.

 However, as your archives start to grow and the hard drives fill up, it becomes challenging to keep track of your images and expensive to purchase more disk space.
-Which is why deleting images should be a part of your workflow.
+This is why deleting images should be a part of your workflow.